sandrodin/HelloWorld/README.md

 # Overview

 This is a basic Hello World program.
-I created this to demonstrate the use of Visual Studio Code, Github, and Python integrated together.
+I created this to demonstrate the use of Visual Studio Code, GitHub, and Python integrated together.

 [Software Demo Video](https://youtu.be/kf1WLKwWV5c)